Codename-Recon/Gridlock/README.md

 ## Play

-You can play the game directly in your browser or download the desktop version, both available here: [Play](https://hunter99.itch.io/codename-recon)
+You can play the game directly in your browser: [Play](https://hunter99.itch.io/codename-recon)
+The native versions of the game (Windows, Mac, Linux) can be found in the release section: [Releases](https://github.com/Codename-Recon/Codename-Recon/releases)

 ## Code Contribution 💻